dpesce/eht-dmc/README.md

+> :warning: **IMPORTANT NOTE:**
+> *`eht-dmc` is no longer supported software.
+Interested users should instead see [`Comrade.jl`](https://github.com/ptiede/Comrade.jl).*

 # eht-dmc

-A radio interferometric modeling tool developed for the Event Horizon Telescope (EHT).
+`eht-dmc` is a radio interferometric modeling tool developed for the Event Horizon Telescope (EHT).
 The framework employed here utilizes PyMC3 for sampling and the eht-imaging library for VLBI data manipulation.

-NOTE: Currently still in testing mode, so no guarantees that code will work at all yet.

 ### Installation instructions
 To install the most recent version, clone the repository, move into the main directory, and install using `pip`: